Tips for Filing Forms Online

 Pay application fee

-- After you make your payment, you will receive a receipt notice that contains your receipt number (it begins with the letters “IOE”).
+- After you make your payment, you will receive a receipt notice that contains your receipt number.
 This is a unique number that applies to your specific case with USCIS.
-You can also find your receipt number under the documents tab in your online account home page.
+You can find your receipt number on your online account home page, and a copy of your receipt notice under the Documents tab.

 Log in to your USCIS online account for details on your biometric services appointment with the application support center.

 You must attend this appointment and provide biometric information (passport-style photograph, signature, and fingerprints).